It’s not luck at all, but call me lucky.

 10. I like to play with the blending modes in the Layers panel, the tab that says Normal but has a dropdown menu.
 I added another layer and played with gradients and changed the blending modes on there too.

 If you want to practice with the files I used, you can download them here.

 I have an affinity for handpainted lettering and typography – gothic, script, ornamental, etc. Basically the hard-to-read ones that aren’t normally used in advertising – because although they’re lovely to look at, they’re kind of hard to read.

 I drew this up a few years ago.
 I find that when I’m annoyed with something or someone, it tends to fuel some of my artwork on a subconscious level.
 I don’t even remember who it was in particular, it could’ve been a few random people who I just stumbled upon on internetland.
 I guess it bugs me when people hella show off or try too hard – they’re either screaming “hey look at me, I’m doing something” or “hey look at me, I post nothing but bullshit…but I want you to think it’s NOT bullshit”.
 So at the time I made this, that’s what staying relevant meant to me: people who just do useless things in order to remain in the minds of the general public, like celebrities who are famous – you don’t even know what they’re famous for.

 Well fast forward to now.
-Being a jill-of-all-trades in content marketing and design, I’m starting to understand what staying relevant means from this angle:
+Being a jack-of-all-trades in content marketing and design, I’m starting to understand what staying relevant means from this angle: